A sweet elderberry dessert wine with a pleasant kick.

 Cover with a flour sack towel and put in a warm place to ferment for three weeks.
 I keep the towel secured with an old hair band to keep fruit flies out.
 (They love wine.)
 Stir gently twice a week.

 At the end of this period, strain through several thicknesses of cheesecloth.
 Return to kettle or crock to settle for two days more.
-Siphon off into clean, sterilized bottles and cork lightly (or cover opening with a balloon.
-When fermentation has ceased, cork tightly and seal with paraffin if desired.
-Store for at least one year before drinking.
+Siphon off into clean, sterilized bottles and cork lightly (or cover opening with a balloon).
+When fermentation has ceased, cork tightly and store for at least one year before drinking.